Hiring and recruiting, the Slack way

 Channels will allow you to speed up many aspects of the recruitment process.

 As you develop the requirements for a role, you use channels to request, gather and document input from hiring managers and other staff.
-The quicker you agree on requirements, the sooner the job can be posted and the quicker you can get qualified candidates through the door.
+The quicker you agree on requirements, the sooner the job can be posted, and the quicker you can get qualified candidates in the door.

-Later on, the platform can help you to set up interviews, gather feedback, collect stakeholder opinions and prepare job offers far more quickly than traditional tools.
+Later on, the platform can help you set up interviews, gather feedback, collect stakeholder opinions, and prepare job offers far more quickly than traditional tools.

-Taken together, these improvements add up to faster recruiting overall, bringing you the talent that you need at the time that you need it.
+Taken together, these improvements add up to faster recruiting overall, bringing you the talent you need at the time you need it.

-Sends notifications for hiring pipelines and recruiting team activities directly to channels that you select.
+Sends notifications for hiring pipelines and recruiting team activities directly to channels you select.

 Pulls job applications into your hub as they’re submitted.